AbdalrhmanHamza/so/src/pages/posts/22-css-text-animation.md

 </br>

-Collection of Html and CSS text animation. hand-picked from codepen.io.
+Collection of **HTML and CSS** text animation examples.
+Hand-Picked from codepen.io.

 </br>